 As the name implies, sprints help facilitate speed.
 By tackling work in an incremental fashion, your team will avoid the productivity slump that usually occurs midway through projects due to dwindling motivation or poor teamwork.

-Scrum is a framework — it is a set of principles that teams can adopt to improve project management and product development.
+Think of scrum as a framework — a scrum guide if you will— with a set of principles that teams can adopt to improve project management and product development.
 Your ability to successfully adopt scrum depends heavily on which tools you use to manage the scrum team’s work, monitor progress, and facilitate communication.

-monday.com has changed the game for scrum and has quickly ascended as a mission-critical tool for scrum masters across all types of work.
-By helping each team member stay organized, accountable, and engaged in their work, monday.com enables each person on the scrum team to work at the highest level and at optimal speed.
+monday.com has changed the game for Scrum and with their product management software has quickly ascended as a mission-critical tool for Scrum masters across all types of work.
+By helping each team member stay organized, accountable, and engaged in their work, monday.com enables each person on the Scrum team to work at the highest level and at optimal speed.